shelter pets in need

 A weasel's small size means he can't hold much prey at one time.
 This means a weasel has to eat frequently and up to 60 percent of his body weight daily to stay strong and healthy.

-The good news is, that wildlife groups are working hard to re-establish and replenish endangered wild ferrets and weasels, and so far, they are having some good luck.
+The good news is that wildlife groups are working hard to re-establish and replenish endangered wild ferrets and weasels, and so far, they are having some good luck.
+If you're curious about whether you can buy a pet weasel, we cover the legality, breeders, and better alternatives.

 While the typical food cache may contain up to 50 dispatched prey carcasses for "later," one Greenland weasel cached 150 lemmings.
 That is a lot of lemmings!